 If you are able to depart in a good way, you will have someone who knows you and your business, and it is likely that they will be interested in building a business relationship if it is relevant in the new job.

 With regard to employer branding, it is imperative that you have as many ambassadors out there as possible.
 In the fight for talent, many companies are selected or rejected based on soft parameters such as the working environment and culture, and in that game, it can be expensive to end up with a reputation as a place where it is not nice to be.
 It is also in relation to this that it may be a good idea to keep the door open for employees that you have actually fired.
 By being accommodating, you increase the likelihood that they will actually act as your ambassadors, rather than becoming bards of tales of how bad a place your business is.

 If a skilled employee ends up finding work elsewhere, you should relate to the following points:

-Make sure that the closest employees as well as customers are informed that the employee is stopping.
-It minimises the risk of rumours, and it allows you to signal to the customers that you have a grip on the situation.
+Make sure that the closest employees, as well as customers, are informed that the employee is stopping.
+It minimizes the risk of rumors, and it allows you to signal to the customers that you have a grip on the situation.

 Make sure that as much know-how as possible remains in the company, even if the employee disappears.
 Document as much as possible.

 As we have previously mentioned, access to the IT systems must be blocked and the office must be cleared.
-Take IT security people on board, but beware of being too “hysterical” – allow the employee get their own personal stuff from the work station, but of course have respect for the company’s data.
+Take IT security people on board, but beware of being too “hysterical” – allow the employee to get their own personal stuff from the workstation, but of course have respect for the company’s data.

 Be sure to thank employees who have been good to have in the company.
 And also make it public.
 It promotes a good culture if one can leave the place and still get a bouquet of roses, and it signals to the rest of the staff that good employees are appreciated.